Animal Care, Husbandry, Supervisor

 CERTIFICATIONS & LICENSES:

-American Association for Laboratory Animal Sciences certification as Assistant Laboratory Animal Technician (ALAT) level or higher, preferred.
+American Association for Laboratory Animal Sciences certification as Laboratory Animal Technician (LAT) level or higher.

 * - Consistent with its obligations under the law, the University will provide reasonable accommodation to any employee with a disability who requires accommodation to perform the essential functions of his or her job.

 - Interpersonal Skills: Demonstrates the ability to work well with Stanford colleagues and clients and with external organizations.

 - Promote Culture of Safety: Demonstrates commitment to personal responsibility and value for safety; communicates safety concerns; uses and promotes safe behaviors based on training and lessons learned.

 - Subject to and expected to comply with all applicable University policies and procedures, including but not limited to the personnel policies and other policies found in the University's Administrative Guide, http://adminguide.stanford.edu.